 The MAT Program in Early Childhood Education encourages you to apply early.
-New students are only accepted for fall term; the next entry point will be fall of 2015.
+New students are only accepted for fall term; the next entry point will be fall of 2016.
+All admission documents should be submitted by July 15, 2016 for the fall 2016 cohort.